 The Qualicum Beach Community Park has long been a pristine, peaceful refuge for its residents, providing ample shade and beauty via its vast trail network through the woods.
 We've collected a trove of vast memories from walking with our families and our dogs, while reveling beneath the canopy of the evergreens.
 This is an iconic part of our village; a community asset to be guarded and passed to generations forth.

-It has been announced that about 250 meters of trail and up to 5 acres of forest on Jones and Rupert are now on the chopping block to become the permanent home of the Public Works Yard.
-Here, the trails meander down a gentle slope south of the cemetery, through a gorgeous setting of healthy trees--many of which are over 70 years old.
+It has been announced that about 260 meters of trail and up to 5 acres of forest on Jones and Rupert are now on the chopping block to become the permanent home of the Public Works Yard.
+Here, the trails meander down a gentle slope south of the cemetery, through a gorgeous setting of healthy trees--many of which are over 70 years old (but part of and integral to the health of the overall contiguous & endangered old-growth Coastal Douglas Fir forest system our community enjoys).
 Know this: once they are gone, they are gone for good.